 You can Edit, Delete, Duplicate and Copy the event to another calendar when you are signed in to multiple calendars.
 On the web version, you can also Print, Publish event and Change owner.
 You can also create a new event by simply tapping any free spot in your calendar.

 Google Calendar can double as a task managing app.
 You can create a task in the app just like you do in Google Tasks.
 Tasks you add to your Google Calendar automatically appear in Google Tasks and vice versa.

-You can mark your tasks as completed, but nothing happens to them on your monthly view.
-In the other three views, Google Calendar strikes them out to differentiate them from incomplete tasks.
+You can mark your tasks as completed and Google Calendar strikes them out to differentiate them from incomplete tasks.
 Your tasks (to-dos) have the Google Tasks logo, so you can tell them apart from your events.

 In Google Calendar, your events are complex.
 They usually involve a lot of people and are fixed.
 For example, you might have a meeting on the 28th of this month from 7-8 am.
 If you miss the meeting, that’s it.
 You’ll have to manually reschedule it.
 The same goes for weddings, parties and doctor’s appointments, etc. Reminders are different.
 They are those things you need to do, but always forget for some reason.
 For example, you’re supposed to call Jane to catch up with her, but you’ve forgotten to do it for the past week.
 You can set a reminder for tomorrow and your reminder will get pushed forward until you call her and mark your reminder as done.
 A reminder is not a fixed event, so you can always do it tomorrow or the next day.

 You can create a Reminder in Google Calendar, set a date and time it.
+You can choose the calendar you want for your reminder.
 Your reminders can repeat: